-Source - total GWP figures agree back to the 2018 Audited Financial Statements prepared on an IFRS basis.
-The breakdown of the GWP agrees back to internal working papers prepared on an IFRS basis.
+Source - total GWP figures agree back to the 2019 Audited Financial Statements prepared under IFRS.
+The breakdown of the GWP agrees back to internal working papers prepared under IFRS.

-L&H products constitute the largest segment of the Group's business at 76% (\$299m) of GWP in 2018.
+L&H products constitute the largest segment of the Group's business at 74% (\$297m) of GWP in 2019.
 The Group is the market leader in the medical insurance product in Cayman and the Bahamas and in the top three in Bermuda.

-Source - The breakdown of the GWP agrees back to internal working papers prepared on an IFRS basis.
+Source - The breakdown of the GWP agrees back to internal working papers prepared under IFRS.